veit/python-basics-tutorial/docs/libs/install.rst

          > .venv\Scripts\activate

 #.
-Install Python packages only for this virtual environment, for example the
+Install Python packages only for for this virtual environment, for example,
-   popular ``pandas`` library:
+   the popular ``pandas`` library:

    .. tab:: Linux/macOS